About Us

 Avery Judson

-is the Staff Lawyer.
+is the staff lawyer for the Madhu Centre.
 She holds a Juris Doctor from the Schulich School of Law at Dalhousie University.
 During her time at law school, she completed a placement at the Dalhousie Legal Aid Service.
 She also holds a Bachelor of Arts with Honours in English from Dalhousie University.
 Avery is a member of the Law Society of Prince Edward Island and the Canadian Bar Association.
 She has been selected to participate in the Canadian Bar Association - Immigration Sponsored Mentorship Program.

 • Nuria Mirabent